flutter-and-friends/flutter-in-the-dark/apps/fitd25/README.md

 ### Challenge View

-This is the view for the audience and the challengers.
+This is the view for the audience and the challengers/players.
 It includes:

 *   Display of the current challenge and the remaining time.
 *   A flashy countdown overlay for when a challenge is about to start or end.